dthain/distsys-fa21/project.md

 While this is a short talk, it will require careful preparation in order to be detailed, informative, and on time.
-Practice multiple times together so that you can consistently finish between 11 and 12 minutes.
+Practice multiple times together so that you can consistently finish between 9:30 and 9:59.
 Following each talk, there will be two minutes for questions from the audience.
 In the meantime, the next group should come up to the podium and load the next slide deck.
-(Note that on Friday Dec 3rd, the transition will be immediate, in order to fit in all four talks.)
+(Note that on Friday Dec 3rd, the transition will be immediate, in order to fit in all five talks.)

 **Attendance will be taken** during project talks, and will count for a portion of your grade.
 Please show courtesy to your classmates by arriving on time and